The Bishops of England and Wales, Scotland, and Ireland write:

 We urge everyone to open their hearts and respond generously to the many appeals for help and support for all who are fleeing their homeland.
 We call on the UK and Irish governments to offer an open and generous welcome to those who seek refuge in the face of this warfare.’

-Here in the Cathedral you can offer support through a donation in the designated Ukrainian Appeal box near the main doors.
-Alternatively, support can be given via this link: https://cafod.org.uk/Give/Donate-to-Emergencies/Ukraine-Humanitarian-Appeal , with assistance going directly to Caritas Ukraine and Caritas Poland.
+Here in Westminster Cathedral you can offer support through a donation in the designated Ukrainian Appeal box near the main doors.
+Alternatively, support can be given via CAFOD at this link.
+All assistance goes directly to Caritas Ukraine and Caritas Poland.

 At his Sunday Angelus address Pope Francis said: